 This bring us to the question what is the definition of quality?
 Gerald Weinberg says:

 When it comes to quality there is also a concept that the ‘some person’ may not always be the customer.
-If you have ever worked in a legacy code base that was not maintainable, didn’t have unit tests, was inconsistent, or not easy to make changes in without breaking some other area of the system, you have more than likely experienced poor internal quality.
+If you have ever worked in a legacy code base that was not maintainable, didn’t have unit tests, was inconsistent, or not easy to make changes to without breaking some other area of the system, you have more than likely experienced poor internal quality.
 These are all areas that would degrade the ‘quality’ of a codebase.